 This policy is intended to set out our standards of confidentiality when we collect, use and disclose to others any such personal information while providing you with legal advice, representation and other services.

-We have appointed Chris Cann as Data Protection Officer (DPO) to oversee our compliance with Data Protection Law.
-If you have any problems or complaints relating to this policy please contact our DPO at Sale Point, 125-150 Washway Road, Sale, M33 6AG or call him on 0161 832 6972, or email him at firstname.lastname@example.org.
+If you have any problems or complaints relating to this policy please contact the DPO at Sale Point, 125-150 Washway Road, Sale, M33 6AG or call on 0161 832 6972, or email at email@example.com.
 If you remain dissatisfied, you may lodge a complaint with the Information Commissioner’s Office (ico.org.uk).

 We are committed to respecting your privacy.
 This notice is to explain how we may use personal information we collect before, during and after your relationship with us.
 This notice explains how we comply with the law on data protection and what your rights are and for the purposes of data protection we will be the controller of any of your personal information.